Bank Julius Baer & Co. Ltd Zurich Has $11.59 Million Holdings in Marsh & McLennan Companies, Inc. (NYSE:MMC)

 Bank Julius Baer & Co.
-Ltd Zurich lifted its holdings in shares of Marsh & McLennan Companies, Inc. (NYSE:MMC – Get Rating) by 8.0% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 70,016 shares of the financial services provider’s stock after purchasing an additional 5,178 shares during the period.
+Ltd Zurich increased its position in shares of Marsh & McLennan Companies, Inc. (NYSE:MMC – Get Rating) by 8.0% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 70,016 shares of the financial services provider’s stock after buying an additional 5,178 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich’s holdings in Marsh & McLennan Companies were worth $11,586,000 as of its most recent filing with the SEC.
+Ltd Zurich’s holdings in Marsh & McLennan Companies were worth $11,586,000 at the end of the most recent reporting period.

 Other hedge funds have also bought and sold shares of the company.
 Larson Financial Group LLC raised its stake in Marsh & McLennan Companies by 135.7% during the third quarter.
 Larson Financial Group LLC now owns 165 shares of the financial services provider’s stock worth $25,000 after buying an additional 95 shares during the last quarter.
 SRS Capital Advisors Inc. bought a new position in Marsh & McLennan Companies during the third quarter worth $31,000.
 Almanack Investment Partners LLC. bought a new position in Marsh & McLennan Companies during the third quarter worth $43,000.
 McClarren Financial Advisors Inc. bought a new position in Marsh & McLennan Companies during the third quarter worth $48,000.
 Finally, Gradient Investments LLC increased its stake in Marsh & McLennan Companies by 53.6% in the fourth quarter.
 Gradient Investments LLC now owns 338 shares of the financial services provider’s stock valued at $56,000 after purchasing an additional 118 shares in the last quarter.
 Institutional investors own 87.30% of the company’s stock.